isl-org/OpenBot/android/app/README.md

 2. **App under development:** The application is under development and may crash or exhibit unexpected behaviour depending on your phone model and version of the operating system.
 Make sure to test all functionalities with no wheels connected.
 Use at your own risk!

 ## App Screens
+When you open the app, you will see two sign-in options: Google Sign-In and Continue as Guest.
+Google Sign-In gives you more features for your openBot playground projects we discuss it below.
+Once you have signed in or chosen to continue as a guest, you will be directed to the app's main screen.

-### Main Menu
+### Home Screen

-The app starts with a menu screen that shows all available screens.
-The settings screen can be opened with a click on the icon at the top right corner.
+The app starts with a Home screen that shows all available screens to control your openBot.
+The settings screen can be opened with a click on the icon in the top right corner.
 By clicking on the other icons the user can access various screens whose functionalities are explained in the following.

 <p align="left">
 <img style="padding-right: 2%;" src="../../docs/images/screen_main.gif" alt="Main Menu" width="24.5%"/>